Up to 60% off sofas & mattresses — limited‑time deals.

 Pro tips for BIGSYY

-• If you run hot, put a breathable throw between you and chenille during long sessions.
+• If you run hot, place a breathable throw over chenille during long TV nights.

-• Use the movable ottoman as a footrest first, then extend it only when you want full lounge length.
+• Use the movable ottoman as a footrest first, then extend the layout only when you need full lounge length.

 • Keep a lint brush near corduroy if you have pets or wear dark knits often.

-• Keep storage compartments for blankets, bedding, and other soft goods rather than heavy items.
+• Use storage compartments for blankets and bedding rather than heavy objects.

-• On the 52-inch convertible, pick one backrest angle for work and one for TV so you are not readjusting constantly.
+• On the 52-inch convertible, save one backrest angle for work and one for TV.

-• Spot-clean chenille and linen quickly to keep marks from setting.
+• Spot-clean chenille and linen quickly so marks do not set.

-• Plan your vacuum path before placing the U-shape, because once it is assembled, moving it is work.
+• Plan your vacuum path before placing the U-shape, because moving it after assembly takes effort.

 FAQs